 The need extends beyond food.
-There are numerous organizations that provide assistance to specific groups who may be nearer to your heart.
-One such group that Service CU partners with is Veterans Count, which provides resources and services to veterans, service members and their families, including employment counseling and emergency financial assistance.
+There are numerous organizations that provide assistance to specific groups that may be nearer to your heart.
+One such group that Service CU partners with are Veterans Count, which provides resources and services to veterans, service members, and their families, including employment counseling and emergency financial assistance.

 Lending a hand doesn’t solve economic issues alone, but it can ease the hardship carried by those in need and allow them the opportunity to focus on building a sustainable future for themselves and their families.